KeithMadison/detect_mgp_implementation/README.md

 ### 3. Main Pipeline Script

-The  `main.py`  script orchestrates the entire pipeline, combining scraping and circle detection.
+The  `main.py`  script orchestrates the pre-processing pipeline, combining scraping and circle detection to perform the semi-automatic labeling of MGS sites.

 **Usage:**